 Color Factory Houston: Is It Worth Visiting With Kids?

 Houston is one of the largest metropolitan areas in the United States.
 In all of the hours we spent stuck in traffic, it's easy to forget what makes our city great.
 Color Factory invites guests to embrace Houston's kaleidoscope of gifts through interactive art exhibits.
 This iteration of Color Factory comes on the heels of its popular Los Angeles and New York City locations, and it lives up to every bit of hype.
-Color Factory opened in November 2019 and will be open through February 2020 in Upper Kirby.

 There are sweet treats scattered throughout Color Factory Houston.